 I realized there is a good amount of misinformation floating around, and 2010 is a good time to dispel some of these old notions.
-Here are the top five myths that I have observed.
+Here are the top five myths of the new decade that I have observed.

 1. Wearing a watch ages you.
-I have heard this comment from several people and I suppose the idea began because younger people often consult their iphone or blackberry when they want to know the time.
+I have heard this comment from several people.
+I suppose the idea began because younger people often consult their smart phone when they want to know the time.
 It is not true.
-Many watch styles are sold with Gen X in mind and even if they are only worn as another piece of jewelry they can still be used as the function for which they were originally intended.
+Many watch styles are sold with Gen X in mind.
+Even if they are only worn as another piece of jewelry they can still be used as the function for which they were originally intended.

 2. Men’s double-breasted suits are coming back.
 This style idea has been around for a few years now, and double-breasted jackets still look very dated and old-fashioned.
 At least in traditional colors and fabrics.
 The only way I would recommend wearing a double-breasted style is in an English stripe or plaid pattern; it sounds a bit eccentric but is eye catching and acts as a counterpoint to the double-breasted style.